bemer/amazon-connect-workshop/content/start_the_workshop/create_a_connect_instance.md

 ![CreateConnectInstance](/images/create-a-connect-instance/data_storage_customization.png)

 {{% notice tip %}}
-Customers can bring their own KMS key for encrypting data in S3.
+Note that in this screen you will be able to pick different KMS keys to encrypt call recordings, chat transcripts and exported reports.
+By default, it uses the aws/connect key but customers can bring their own KMS keys for encryption.
 {{% /notice %}}

-Now we will review the configuration setting for our Instance.
-Click **Create Instance**
+In the next page, we will review the configuration settings for our Instance.
+Click **Create Instance** to start the provioning of your Amazon Connect instance:

 ![CreateConnectInstance](/images/create-a-connect-instance/review_create_instance.png)